googleworkspace/solutions/feedback-sentiment-analysis/README.md

 update_time: 2019-08-29
 ---

-# Analyze sentiment of open-ended feedback in Google Sheets

-_Analyze text data, such as open-ended feedback, at scale by performing entity and sentiment analysis directly in Google Sheets._

 There are many formulas in Google Sheets for analyzing quantitative data, but spreadsheets often capture valuable text data as well.
 Text data in Google Sheets can come from many sources: Google Form responses, notes columns,